 What is the Facebook Pixel?

-The Facebook Pixel is an analytics tool that helps you measure how effective your Facebook ad campaigns are by monitoring the actions people take on your website.
+The Facebook Pixel is an analytics tool which is a piece of code you place on a website that helps you measure how effective your Facebook ad campaigns are by monitoring the actions people take on your website.

 - Page views